 The Air Force Academy uses hunting to manage the deer, elk, and turkey populations to protect habitat, promote animal health, and reduce vehicle-wildlife accidents or other human conflicts.
 Annual population and harvest objectives for the Academy (Game Management Unit 512) is closely coordinated with Colorado Parks and Wildlife.
 Hunter harvest data since 1959 is summarized here.
 Per USAFA Plan 31-1 (IDP) - Protection and Control of Privately Owned Firearms, hunters are not allowed to access Unit 511, west of the base, with a firearm or bow.

 There is no small game, waterfowl, prairie dog, furbearer, black bear, or mountain lion hunting offered on the Academy.

-A firearm may be discharged only after the escort has determined that the deer/elk presents a safe and reasonable shot based on distance, direction, and physical backstop.
+A firearm may be discharged only after the escort has determined the deer/elk presents a safe and reasonable shot based on distance, direction, and physical backstop.
 Hunters that do not not comply with the escort's directions, or are otherwise hunting in an unsafe or unethical manner, will have their access permit revoked.

 There is no guarantee if you are one of the first ten drawn applicants that you will receive a license voucher.
 Elk hunting is only conducted as-needed to meet population and habitat objectives.

-Fall Season: To enter the Academy lottery to hunt fall turkey with a state over-the-counter license, you must sign-up through iSportsman ($6 application fee) from June 1 - July 31.
-The first twenty (20) drawn applicants are notified with a letter in early-August that also covers important information on hunting procedures, base access, and safety requirements.
+Fall Season: To enter the lottery to hunt fall turkey with a state over-the-counter license, you must sign-up through iSportsman ($6 application fee) from June 1 - July 31.
+The first twenty (20) drawn applicants are notified with a letter in early-August that covers important information on hunting procedures, base access, and safety requirements.